'Deadpool 2': Josh Brolin's Cable revealed in new photos

 Actors Brolin and Ryan Reynolds (who plays Deadpool aka Wade Wilson) began posting photos Monday of the former actor's look, complete with a big gun in tow.

 In the comics, Cable is a time-traveling mutant who sometimes fights with (and occasionally against) Deadpool.
-While their relationship dynamics aren't known yet, an on-set photo that Reynolds posted on Twitter Tuesday shows the anti-heroes as the best of friends... when Deadpool is a doll.
+While their relationship dynamics for this film aren't known yet, an on-set photo that Reynolds posted on Twitter Tuesday shows the anti-heroes as the best of friends... when Deadpool is a doll.

 Reynolds has been giving fans plenty of early looks into the production of "Deadpool 2," including an announcement when shooting began in June and revealing that actress Zazie Beetz is playing Domino with dominoes.